 Color maps contain a set of values that are associated with colors used to display a single-band raster consistently with the same colors.
 Each pixel value is associated with a color, defined as a set of RGB values.
-Color maps are capable of supporting any bit depth except floating point.
-They also support positive and negative values and can contain missing color mapped values.
-When displaying a dataset with a color map containing missing values, the pixels with those missing values will not be displayed.
+Color maps support any bit depth except floating point.
+They also support positive and negative values and can contain missing color-mapped values.
+When displaying a dataset with a color map containing missing values, the pixels with the missing values will not be displayed.

 When the Colormap function is used, the dataset will be displayed using the color map renderer or a specified color scheme.

 You can also input a .clr file or an .act file from Adobe Photoshop.
 The .clr file is an ASCII file containing the color map information for each pixel value on a separate line, formatted as pixel_value and associated red, green, and blue values.
 The following is an example of the contents of a .clr file:

 4 45 60 100

 The .act file from Adobe Photoshop is a non-ASCII file.
 The first color in the table has a zero index, and the color is ordered as red, green, and blue.
 Each color is represented by three bytes, one byte each for red, green, and blue.